YYZ - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Toronto Pearson Intl Airport to London costs £379 on the route between Toronto Pearson Intl Airport (YYZ) and London Gatwick Airport (LGW).
-Over the past month, this route was, on average, 3% cheaper than other Toronto Pearson Intl Airport-London routes.
-The most popular route is between Toronto Pearson Intl Airport (YYZ) and London Heathrow Airport (LHR).
+The cheapest return flight from Toronto Pearson Intl Airport to London costs £409 on the route between Toronto Pearson Intl Airport (YYZ) and London Gatwick Airport (LGW).
+Over the past month, flights between Toronto Pearson Intl Airport (YYZ) and London Heathrow Airport (LHR) were, on average, 2% cheaper than other Toronto Pearson Intl Airport-London routes.
+This is also the most popular route.

 What’s the cheapest day of the week to fly from Toronto to London?